 - Indoor and Outdoor Warning Devices: Indoor notifications are an important part of employee safety.
 Digital intercoms, speakers, audible/visual status indication and fire alarm notification devices help notify employees inside facilities.
 For outdoor notifications, high-powered products are needed to reach audiences.
 Wide-area mechanical and electronic sirens are designed to be easily recognizable across large, open areas.

 Alerting your employees of danger with safety alarms in the workplace is an important part of meeting your OSHA-defined responsibilities.
-Failure to have the appropriate precautions in place can put employees at risk and result in hefty fines.
+Failure to have the appropriate precautions in place, including emergency alarm systems, can put employees at risk and result in hefty fines.
 It’s important to plan ahead for fires and other unpredictable catastrophic events.

 Federal Signal provides products for visual signals, audible signals, telephony, and fire alarm notification devices.
 Markets they serve include: refineries, chemical plants, pharmaceutical, gas depots, wastewater facilities, steel processing, quarries, heavy industrial, energy facilities and universities.

 If you are interested in learning more about Federal Signal’s emergency alarm system products to meet OSHA requirements, contact us or your French Gerleman Account Manager.
 You can also review product and pricing information for all stocked Federal Signal products on our website.